This program gives women fleeing violence or at risk of violence priority access to BC Housing’s directly-managed

-- A service provider who knows your situation can verify your information:
+- A service provider who knows your situation can verify your information.
+Suitable service providers include:

-- Staff from a safe home, transition house or second stage housing
+- Staff from safe homes, transition houses or second stage housing;

-- Staff from a domestic violence unit or victim services
+- Staff from domestic violence units or victim services;

-- A Ministry of Children and Family Development worker
+- Ministry of Children and Family Development workers; and

-- A doctor, nurse or other professional in a similar field
+- Doctors, nurses or other professionals in a similar field.

 - You fulfil the eligibility requirements for subsidized housing, including residency, income and assets.

-1. Download, print a BC Housing Supplemental Application Form.
-You can also get the form:
+1. Download a Housing Registry Supplemental Application Form You can also get the form:

 - In person: at any BC Housing office in B.C.

 - Call 604-433-2218 in Metro Vancouver or 1-800-257-7756 toll-free to have the form mailed to you.

-- By online request form: complete the online request to have the form mailed to you
+- Complete the online request form to have the Supplemental Application form mailed to you.

-Important: Offer an address that is safe to you.
+Important: Provide an address that is safe for you.